keptn/keptn.github.io/content/docs/0.18.x/bridge/_index.md

 ---
 title: Keptn Bridge (Web UI)
-description: The user interface of Keptn that presents all projects and services managed by Keptn.
-It is automatically installed with your Keptn deployment.
+description: Keptn dashboard used to view and manage projects and services managed by Keptn
-weight: 8
+weight: 70
 ---

+The Keptn Bridge is the Keptn user interface.
+It provides a dashboard that provides information about all projects and services managed by Keptn It is automatically installed with your Keptn deployment.

 ## Views in Keptn Bridge